 cp my_file_name.txt my_file2_name.txt

-- –v verbose: this option will help in showing the progress of the running command that is copying the files.
+- –v verbose: This option will help in showing the progress of the running command that is copying the files.

-- –p preserve: it helps in keeping the same attributes of the copied file such as creation date and file permissions.
+- –p preserve: It helps in keeping the same attributes of the copied file such as creation date and file permissions.

-- –i interactive: this option will provide a prompt for confirmation before moving the file.
+- –i interactive: This option will provide a prompt for confirmation before moving the file.

-- –R recursive: this option will copy all files and subfolders within a directory
+- –R recursive: This option will copy all files and subfolders within a directory

-- –u update: this option will allow to update only if the source is newer than the destination.
+- –u update: This option will allow to update only if the source is newer than the destination.

-If you want to copy a specific file from the current working directory to a different location other than the working directory, you can use the following command to do so.
+If you want to copy a specific file from the current working directory to a different location other than the working directory, you can use the following copy command to do so.

 cp my_file_name.txt /new_directory

-You can even copy the file from a directory other than the current working directory by specifying the path of the file in the source and specify the path to the target as shown below.
+You can even copy the file from a directory other than the current working directory by specifying the path of the file in the source and specifying the path to the target as shown below.

 cp /etc/my_file_name.txt /new_directory